koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/04_simulation_implementation.typ

 This design choice serves two main purposes: first, it prevents the language model from simply reproducing stereotypes associated with explicit labels ("innovator", "early adopter", etc.); second, it encourages the emergence of more natural and theory-consistent behaviors, allowing the differences in behavioral profiles to guide the decision process.

 Additionally, the decision prompts are deliberately kept concise and focused, containing only essential contextual information.
 This design maximizes the available context window for the agent's behavioral profile and reasoning process, ensuring that the LLM can maintain full awareness of the agent's characteristics throughout the decision-making process without being constrained by excessive prompt length.
+This concise approach also allows the LLM to maintain previous decision reasoning in the conversation context, enabling agents to reference and build upon their past decisions as they reconsider adoption across multiple simulation steps, creating more realistic decisions similar to human reasoning.

-As a result, agent responses seem to reflect a variety of reasoning patterns and sensitivities, without being constrained by rigid instructions or biases induced by explicit labels.
+As a result, agent responses seem to reflect a variety of reasoning patterns and sensitivities, without being constrained by rigid instructions or biases.

 == NetworkX - Network Implementation

-The simulation employs the NetworkX library to generate realistic social network structures using the Watts-Strogatz model for small-world networks @NetworkX.
+The simulation employs the NetworkX library to generate realistic social network structures, that the project uses for creating agents connections with each other, using the Watts-Strogatz model for small-world networks @NetworkX.
 The small-world network parameters include the number of nodes, the number of nearest neighbors each node connects to (typically 4-6) and the rewiring probability (typically 0.1-0.3) that controls the balance between local clustering and long-range connections.

 The simulation environment also supports scale-free networks (using the Barabási-Albert model) and random networks (using the Erdős-Rényi model) for comparative analysis, as detailed in previous chapters.
 The implementation includes: